 This course will give the student an introduction in methods and techniques for processing and modelling geographic information.
-The course will further help the student develop skills to analyze and operate on stored geographic data.
-The student will in particular gain knowledge in statistical analysis, accuracy and quality, and to present results using cartographic methods and techniques.
+The course will in particular help the student develop skills to analyze and operate on stored geographic data by scripting and automation.
+The student will also gain knowledge in statistical analysis, evaluating accuracy and quality, and to present results using cartographic methods and techniques.

-Spatial concepts and databases, structuring, access methods, SQL, topology and spatial relations, data quality and analysis, geoprocessing (patterns, processes, overlay, relations), visualization, simple programming/scripting.
+Spatial concepts and databases, structuring, data modelling, access methods, SQL, topology and spatial relations, data quality and analysis, geoprocessing (patterns, processes, overlay, relations), visualization, adjustment and analysis by simple programming/scripting.

 After completing this course the student should be able to:

-- Explain principles for storing and accessing geographic information, and attach tabular data to geographic data.
+- Explain principles for storing and accessing geographic data, and attach tabular data to geographic data.

 - Discern spatial objects and spatial fields and to explain how these may be included in analysis.